Orfana rail disaster

 The Orfana rail disaster occurred on 16 January 1972 when, at around 16:45, a breakdown in communication between the corresponding stationmasters at Doxaras and Orfana caused an express train and a military relief train to collide in bad weather on the single track line.
 Twenty-one people died, and more than forty were injured in one of the deadliest rail accidents in Greece.
-Nikolaos Gekas, the stationmaster at Orfana, was later sentenced to 5 years for his part in the disaster.
+Nikolaos Gekas, the stationmaster at Orfana, was later sentenced to five years for his part in the disaster.

 Background

-At Noon, an Alco diesel engine (one of the most modern the Greek railways had at the time) was patiently waiting for the two drivers.
-This train left Thessaloniki at 13.30 in the afternoon bound for Athens, while the other, a slow stopping service, Train 121 left Piraeus at 09.30 bound for Thessaloniki.
-This ALCO.A323 diesel train was driven by Politis and Stamatiou, and was made up of an Italian-made mail car; two auxiliary closed freight cars and two passenger cars.
-The southbound diesel hauled Acropolis Express service running the route Munich to Athens and northbound Train 121 Athens to Thessaloniki (known as the posta because it also carried the mail) which was also transporting 30 Artillery soldiers from Thebes as transfer to units in Northern Greece.
+At noon, an Alco diesel engine (one of the most modern the Greek railways had at the time) was waiting for the two drivers.
+The train left Thessaloniki at 13:30 in the afternoon bound for Athens, while the other, a slow stopping service, Train 121 left Piraeus at 09:30 bound for Thessaloniki.
+The ALCO.A323 diesel train was driven by Politis and Stamatiou, and was made up of an Italian-made mail car; two auxiliary closed freight cars and two passenger cars.
+The southbound diesel hauled Acropolis Express service running the route Munich to Athens and northbound Train 121 Athens to Thessaloniki (known as the "posta" because it also carried the mail) which was also transporting 30 Artillery soldiers from Thebes as transfer to units in Northern Greece.
 The weather in Thessaly was cold, with freezing fog.
 Acropolis Express arrived in Larissa, where it made a short stop before continuing its course southwards.
 Both services where run by Hellenic Railways Organisation or OSE, the state railway company which had only come into operation one-year prior.